 Japan loves a good pedestrian street.
 From small towns to major centres, you’ll find pedestrian-only streets lined with shops, arcades, and restaurants.
 Osaka’s Shinsaibashi Shopping Arcade is one of the finest, with its bright lights and iconic billboards.
 Most famous of these billboards is the Glico Man Sign, a simple ad depicting a runner celebrating a win.
 The real win is the fact that this sign has lit up the area for over 70 years.
 Tourists and locals flock to this walkway to flash a peace sign and snap a picture in front of this famous image.

 If you want to experience their vibrant and unique nightlife, don’t miss visiting the best districts for clubbing in Tokyo.
 You can watch a traditional Japanese cabaret show featuring authentic Japanese dance, music, and comedy.
 Nightly pop and rock music gigs are also available.
 Whether you want a small, exclusive club or a massive club with multiple rooms and stages, the city has all types of clubs ready to welcome you.

 Eat a Pancake on a Stick

 If whisky is a very Japanese thing to do in Japan, then how about baseball?
 Japan’s love of the game runs at feverish levels, with game experiences that rival a South American football match.
 Crowds chant, fans perform their very own choreographed routines, and the on-field product is world-class.
-While in Tokyo, check out a Giants game at the Tokyo Dome or head to Hiroshima to experience the Carps pink balloon tossing during the seventh inning.
+While in Tokyo, check out a Giants game at the Tokyo Dome, in Osaka take in a Tigers game, or head to Hiroshima to experience the Carp’s pink balloon tossing during the seventh inning.

 From unique food to seemingly out-of-place things to see and do, Japan has plenty of fun activities for you to experience.
 On your next trip, don’t miss your chance to do any of these very Japanese things in Japan.